Empire Library Delivery

-We ask that you help us keep track of delivery statistics twice a year: September and April.
-Simply record the number of items you place in the bins daily.
-At the end of the specified months, send the data to firstname.lastname@example.org
+We ask that you help us keep track of delivery statistics monthly.
+Simply record the number of bags and items you place in the bins daily.
+At the end of the specified months, send the data to ELD using the monthly delivery statistics form.

 Where do we find the city in which a library is (ex.
 College of Saint Rose – Albany) and where do we find the 3-letter abbreviations of the hub (ex.
 HUB – ALB)?

 The cities for each participating library are listed on the roster.
 The hub abbreviations are:

 Check the Missing Resources Summary (next tab) for reported resources.

 All participating ELD libraries are listed on the ELD Roster.
 Your library can ship to and receive from all the libraries on this list using the ELD program.